"There are things that you can do naturally to heal your hair and keep it looking healthy, vibrant, and strong."

 - High blood pressure

 - Inflammation – This is a huge factor in excessive hair loss.
-It can often present itself on the skin.
-This includes eczema and other rashes, acne, swollen joints, dry or bumpy skin, and hair loss.
-When the area around the hair follicle becomes inflamed, the hair is going to be swollen and fall out.
+It can often present itself on the skin as well.
+Inflammation can present as eczema and other rashes, acne, swollen joints, dry or bumpy skin, and hair loss.
+When the area around the hair follicle becomes inflamed, the hair is going to become swollen and fall out.
 When there is chronic inflammation going on, the body will sometimes misinterpret hair follicles as foreign bodies.
 Your scalp and roots will then become damaged and unable to hold the nutrients they need to keep the hair in place, and then your scalp might become itchy, red, or flaky and your hair may begin to fall out in excess.

 What to do to fight Hair Loss

-Whether you suffer from hair loss or not, it is a very good idea to eat anti-inflammatory foods to reduce or even reverse chronic inflammation.
+Whether you suffer from hair loss or not, it is a very good idea to eatanti-inflammatory foods to reduce or even reverse chronic inflammation.
 This includes lean proteins and fish as well as beans and nuts.
-These foods are high in protein and protein works to strengthen your hair and encourage it to grow.
+These foods are high in protein, which helps to strengthen your hair and encourage it to grow.
 Also add a lot of nutrient-rich vegetables such as kale, spinach, asparagus, beets, and Brussels sprouts.
 It’s also really great to incorporate organic fruits like raspberries, blueberries, and strawberries.

 Integrating more organic fruits and vegetables into your diet will ensure that you’re getting the vitamins and minerals that you need, especially since vitamin deficiencies can be another cause of excess hair loss.
 If you think inflammation maybe the culprit of your hair loss, do a mental check in and then go see a healthcare professional.

 If you need to eliminate certain stressors from your life please do so.
-This might include relationships that are toxic, or handing off some things off at work, or learning to say no more often, taking up yoga or breathing exercises, or just stepping outside for a walk in the sunshine.
-You can even just step outside for a moment and forget about the things that you have to do for a couple of minutes.
-Integrate that with deep breaths into the body and mind.
+This might include relationships that are toxic, or handing off some things at work, or learning to say no more often, taking up yoga or breathing exercises, or just stepping outside for a walk in the sunshine.
+You can even just take a few moments to relax and forget about the things that you have to do.
+Integrate that with deep breaths to calm the body and mind.